-System costs are divided into the 7 cost types invest, fix, variable, fuel, purchase, sell and environmental.
-The separation of costs by type, facilitates business planning and provides calculation accuracy.
+System costs are divided into the 7 cost types invest, fixed, variable, fuel, purchase, revenue and environmental.
+The separation of costs by type facilitates business planning and provides calculation accuracy.
 These cost types are hardcoded, which means they are not considered to be fixed or changed by the user.

-For more information on the definition of these variables see section Minimal optimization model and for their implementation see section Objective function.
+For more information on the definition of these variables see section Minimal Optimization Model and for their implementation see section Objective Function.